VisTrails/VisTrails/doc/usersguide/packages.rst

 Writing your own ``menu_items`` function is straightforward; simply use the provided example as a basis, and substitute labels and callback functions as appropriate for your specific module.
 Although the Spreadsheet package currently only implements one new menu option, you are free to add as many as you see fit; just append additional pairs to the list (see Line 10 of the example code) before the function returns.

-The ``Packages`` menu is organized hierarchically, as illustrated in Figure :ref:`fig-packages-package_menu`.
+The ``Packages`` menu is organized hierarchically, as illustrated in Figure :ref:`Packages can integrate their own commands... <fig-packages-package_menu>`.
 Each package that contributes a ``menu_items`` function will receive an entry in the ``Packages`` menu.
 The actual menu items for each package will appear in a submenu.

 .. _sec-interpackage_dependencies: